4. Commonly Used Classes in the Java

 public class test1{

-// the main program main - static - class method
+// main program - static - class method

 public static void main(String arg[]){